-Before we go any further, let’s look at what intense eye contact means and what it signals generally speaking.
+Before we go any further, let’s look at what intense eye contact can mean.

 - and many other Emotions.

 In a romantic setting, it means you have someone’s complete attention.
-They are focused in on you.
+Your partner’s eyes are focused on you.
 They are paying attention to what you are saying both verbally and non-verbally.

 Paying attention to Your Own Intense Eye Contact

-Think of intense eye contact as your secret weapon to showing someone how important they are to you, how interested you are in them, and how seriously you are taking the conversation.
-It’s the same kind of look you give when you are eyeing that piece of delicious dessert
+Think of intense eye contact as your secret weapon to show someone how important they are to you, how interested you are in them, and how seriously you are taking the conversation.
+It’s the same kind of look you give when you are eyeing that piece of delicious dessert.

 When you deeply look into someone’s eyes, you can evoke romantic or sexual feelings.
 If you have ever experienced intense eye contact, it separates the two sharing it from the rest of the room.